Doc Hendley: CNN Heroes Selection

 In May 2009, Hendley was selected as one of the CNN Heroes of the 2009 year out of nearly 9,000 submissions.
 In October 2009, a panel of judges — including Gen. Colin Powell, Whoopi Goldberg, Ted Turner, and Elton John — announced that Hendley was a "Top 10 Finalist for CNN’s Hero of Year."

 In 2009, Wine to Water had implemented sustainable drinking water initiatives in half a dozen countries and over 25,000 individuals, by 2014 those numbers have rocketed to 18 countries and over 300,000 people.

 Book

 Hendley published his first book in 2012 titled "Wine to Water; A Bartender's Quest to Bring Clean Water to the World."
 The book has received very positive reviews, and has been picked up by several universities as required reading.
 The book was left a little "open ended" so a follow-up is expected.

 The following quote was taken from the book jacket:

-Speaking

-Doc does public speaking engagements across the United States and has spoken at several international venues including South Africa, Spain, Turkey and several others.
-Doc gives talks to a wide range of venues including non-profits, global conferences, corporate retreats and universities.
-He also appeared on the TedX Stage in Asheboro in 2010.